confluentinc/sts-retail-genai-workshop/bedrock/README.md

     );
 ```

-8. Use the gemini model to get shoes/brands recommendation based upon the input gathered in the final topic.
+8. Use the bedrock model to get shoes/brands recommendation based upon the input gathered in the final topic.

 ```sql
 SELECT * FROM personalized_recommendation_input,